ansys/pysam-sysml2/doc/source/users/index.rst

     .. grid:: 2

-        .. grid-item-card:: Develop a connector :fa:`rocket`
+        .. grid-item-card:: Work with diagrams :fa:`project-diagram`
-            :link: api/dev_conn
+            :link: api/diagram_model
             :link-type: doc

-            How to develop the connector for a Sysml V2 tool?
+            How to download and explore diagrams?

         .. grid-item-card:: How to find required information :fa:`info-circle`
             :link: api/information